November 02, 2019 4 min read

 These tips apply to the all new Hagan hybrid climbing skins, especially the race climbing skins, where a little extra care is needed because of their tail hook less design.
 Yes, I was somewhat skeptical and apprehensive because of negative experiences testing other brands' vacuum race skins.
+[Note: Our new skins are NOT vacuum skins, they are a hybrid two-layer glue system.]
 After refining my technique with these techniques I lost skin adhesion just twice in over 60 days of testing, those two times on -10º (Fahrenheit) days.
 I quickly switched to using the hybrid skins 100% of the time in races and training.
 (I kept a back up set of traditional glue skins, which I never needed.)
 The vastly easier handling of the hybrid skins made transitioning much faster and I never again struggled with a "hair ball" of skins.

 I also tested the hybrid skins with our other skis, i.e., with tail hooks.
 I never had a single failure and I am completely confident in their use.
 And with wider skins, the ease of handling becomes even more markedly pronounced over traditional glue skins.